agentcontest/agentcontest.github.io/2020/index.md

 --------------------------------

-Agents with limited local vision have to organize to assemble and deliver complex structures made of blocks, and deliver them in a grid world.
+Agents with limited local vision have to organize to assemble and deliver complex structures made of blocks, in a grid world.

 The scenario is a revision of the [previous edition](/2019/).
 [Replays](http://localhost:4000/2019/#replays) are available.